 WHERE deleted_at IS NULL;

-MySQL doesn’t support partial indexes, but in version 8 you can achieve the equivalent with a generated column + UNIQUE.
+MySQL doesn’t support partial indexes, but with version 8, you can achieve equivalent results using generated columns + UNIQUE.

 ALTER TABLE users